rtbhouse-apps/rtbhouse-python-sdk/README.rst

 API Tokens provide a secure and manageable way to grant programmatic access without using a login and password.
 This allows you to connect your integrations to the API, without specific user credentials.

 API tokens have a limited lifetime and must be periodically rotated and actively used to prevent expiration.
+For more details on the API token lifecycle, see the ``LEARN MORE`` link in the Clients Panel API Tokens section.

 For automatic token lifecycle management, use ``ApiTokenManager`` / ``AsyncApiTokenManager`` as authentication classes.